MagicVin/GUI-Lab/Example-XTerm-Xresources.md

   ## Examples -- Resources
   XTerm understands all of the core X Toolkit resource names and classes.
+  Create a user profile file(~/.Xresources) if it does not exist, then add the following contents:
   It also uses the X Toolkit resource types(such as booleans, colors, fonts, integers, and strings) along with their respective converters.
   Those resource types are not always sufficient:
   * xterm's resource values may be lists of names.
 X Toolkit resource types do not include lists.
 Xterm uses a string for the resource, and parses it.